-A Hefeweizen (“hay-fuh-veyt-sssenn”) is an umbrella term that encompasses a variety of styles.
+A Hefeweizen (hay-fuh-veyt-sssenn) is an umbrella term that encompasses a variety of beer styles.
 Germans often call this style a Weissbier while North Americans lean towards Hefeweizen.
-By either name, Hefeweizen Beer are a wheat and yeast mix that has an impressive history.
+By either name, Hefeweizen Beers are a wheat and yeast mix that has an impressive history.

 Brewed in the South of Germany, Hefeweizen gets its name from the German roots of the word, hefe being a term for “yeast” and weizen meaning “wheat”.
 Put these together and you have a Hefeweizen, or an unfiltered wheat beer with yeast in it.

 What is the Appearance and Taste of a Hefeweizen?